idnow/de.idnow.android/README.md

 Used as default color of the App and the component such as the buttons

 #### primaryVariantColor
-Used as a desactivated color for the buttons, it should use same value as primaryColor with a transparent code.
+Used as a deactivated color for the buttons, it should use same value as primaryColor with a transparent code.

 #### primarytextColor
 Used as a text color for the whole App